axa-ch/web-toolkit/tests/readme.md

 # Web Toolkit Testing

-This is a docker image containing phantomjs and resemblejs to capture screenshots and compare them with expected values respecitely.
+This is a docker image containing phantomjs and resemblejs to capture screenshots and compare them with expected values respectively.

 ## How to use
 To use it locally run the Web Toolkit docker container: